MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 Follow the steps below to install the Return to the Workplace solution:

-1. Go to Microsoft AppSource [(link)](https://aka.ms/rtw-app) to install the **Return to the Workplace solution**.
+1. Go to [Microsoft AppSource](https://aka.ms/rtw-app) to install the **Return to the Workplace solution**.

     > [!div class="mx-imgBorder"]
     > ![Installation Page](media/return-to-workplace-installationpage.png "Installation Page")

 2. Select **GET IT NOW** to install the solution on your environment.
-You will be redirected to the actual installation page, where you can select the environment on which to install it on.
-After selecting the environment and accepting the terms of agreement the installation will start.
+You're redirected to the actual installation page, where you can select the environment on which to install it on.
+Installation starts after selecting the environment and accepting the terms and agreement.

 3. After the app is installed, sign in to [Power Apps](https://make.powerapps.com) and select your environment from the upper-right corner.
 In the left navigation pane, select **Apps** to see the new apps.